awslabs/amazon-neptune-tools/neo4j-to-neptune/readme.md

 ### Convert CSV

-Use the [`convert-csv`](docs/convert-csv.md) command-line utility to convert the CSV exported from Neo4j into the Neptune Gremlin bulk load CSV format.
+Use the [`convert-csv`](docs/convert-csv.md) command-line utility to convert the CSV files exported from Neo4j into the Neptune Gremlin bulk load CSV format.

+The utility requires two sets of parameters:

+1. **Input method from Neo4j** — Provide one of the following:
+  - [Manual] A path to locally exported Neo4j CSV files using the `--input` or `-i` flag.
+  - [Stream] A path to a `.env` file using the `--dotenv-file` or `-df` flag.
+This file must define the variables `NEO4J_URI`, `NEO4J_USERNAME`, and `NEO4J_PASSWORD`, corresponding to the Neo4j URI, username, and password.
+  - [Stream] Directly specify the Neo4j URI, username, and password using the flags `--uri` or `-u`, `--username` or `-n`, and `--password` or `-pw`
-The utility has two required parameters: the path to the Neo4j export file and the name of a directory where the converted CSV files will be written.
+2. **Output directory** — The path to the local directory where the converted CSV files will be written.

 There are also optional parameters that allow you to specify node, relationship multi-valued property policies, turn on data type inferencing, or to use a configuration YAML file for more granular conversion manipulation.

 #### Multi-valued property policies